-41.11.115 Enforcement - CCC Title 20 alternative.
+Section 12.
+Section 41.10.115, Enforcement - Title 20 alternative, is created to read as follows:

-(1) In addition to all enforcement methods (including penalties) available to the County's Health Officer and the County's Sheriff in this chapter, those County officials (or their designees) may choose to enforce all state and local laws and regulations applicable to solid waste in a manner consistent with Chapter 20.33 CCC.

-(2) County officials (or their designees) choosing to use either this chapter or Chapter 20.33 CCC for the enforcement of solid waste laws and regulations may only utilize one of those chapters in enforcement proceedings at a time.
-Use of one of these chapters does not preclude later using the other chapter, as long as enforcement proceedings against an alleged violator are proceeding under only one of these two chapters at a particular time.

-(3) Nothing in this section shall be deemed to prevent or hinder any cooperation between the County and the State Department of Ecology and the County's efforts to enforce the laws and regulations applicable to solid waste.
+- (1) In addition to all enforcement methods (including penalties) available to the County's Health Officer and the County's Sheriff in this Chapter, those County officials (or their designees) may choose to enforce all state and local laws and regulations applicable to solid waste in a manner consistent with Chapter 20.33 of this Code. - (2) County officials (or their designees) choosing to use either this Chapter or Chapter 20.33 for the enforcement of solid waste laws and regulations may only utilize one of those chapters in enforcement proceedings at a time.
+Use of one of these chapters does not preclude later using the other chapter, as long as enforcement proceedings against an alleged violator are proceeding under only one of these two chapters at a particular time. - (3) Nothing in this section shall be deemed to prevent or hinder any cooperation between the County and the State Department of Ecology and the County's efforts to enforce the laws and regulations applicable to solid waste.

-41.11.120 Civil infractions and other penalties.
+Section 13.
+Section 41.10.120, Civil infractions and other penalties, to read as follows:

-(1) Civil infractions and other penalties shall be imposed pursuant to Chapters 7.80 and 70A.200 RCW. including RCW 70A.200.060 and 70A.200.230.
-Chapter 70A.205

-RCW. and Chapters 173-350 and 173-351 WAC and these regulations.
-Adjudication of and appeals to such citations shall be in the Clallam County District Court.

-(2) The Health Officer shall work cooperatively with the Washington State Department of Ecology and the Clallam County Sheriff to implement the enforcement in subsection (1) of this section.
+- (1) Civil infractions and other penalties shall be imposed pursuant to Chapters 7.80 and 70.93 RCW, including RCW 70.93.060 and 70.93.230, Chapter 70.95 RCW, and Chapters 173-350 and 173-351 WAC and these regulations.
+Adjudication of and appeals to such citations shall be in the Clallam County District Court. - (2) The Health Officer shall work cooperatively with the Washington State Department of Ecology and the Clallam County Sheriff to implement the enforcement in subsection (1) of this section.

-41.11.130 civil penalties.
+Section 14.
+Section 41.10.130, Administrative civil penalties, to read as follows:

-(1) When the Health Officer determines that a violation of these regulations has occurred or is occurring and the person responsible for the violation has been notified, and the violation has continued or continues to exist after 30 days from the date of that notification, the civil penalties listed in subsection (2) shall begin to accrue on the 31st day after that notification.
+(1) When the Health Officer determines that a violation of these regulations has occurred or is occurring and the person responsible for the violation has been legally notified, and the violation has continued or continues to exist after thirty (30) days from the date of notification, a monetary penalty may be issued by the Health Officer.